Billing Logic¶

 , project

 .
-The first and fourth rows of data both have host
+The first and fourth rows of data both indicate the CPU usage rate (cpu_use_pencent

-).
-Similarly, the second and fifth rows represent CPU usage for host
+belongs to Guance.
+Similarly, the second and fifth rows represent the CPU usage rate for host

 named Ningxia_test1

-.
-The third and sixth rows have host
+belonging to Guance.
+The third and sixth rows represent the CPU usage rate for host

 named Singapore_test1